Malaghans Valley Protection Society

 The plans also go against the objectives of QLDC’s Spatial Plan in “that future growth happens in the right place and is supported by the right infrastructure, whether that’s pipes in the ground, ways of getting around, access to schools, healthcare or other community facilities”.

 In addition to the environmental issues, we have concerns about the roading which would need to be in place for this development and the traffic that would result from it.
-There are already major bottlenecks at the Shotover Country roundabout, and the one-lane Edith Cavell bridge already struggles.
+There are already major bottlenecks at the Shotover Country roundabout, and the one-lane Edith Cavell bridge struggles.

 The argument around the proposed gondola’s effect on carbon reduction is also currently unsubstantiated and we think it could be considered as a ‘greenwash’ in light of the larger proposal as a whole.
 There is no evidence that a gondola at the end of Coronet Peak Station Road would reduce vehicle traffic, rather the reality is that it would increase it and concentrate it in a location that is not fit for purpose.